wp-media/heartbeat-control/readme.txt

 1. Upload the plugin folder to the /wp-content/plugins/ directory.
 1. Activate Heartbeat Control on the Plugins page.
-1. Adjust any settings within Tools > Heartbeat Control.
+1. Adjust any settings within Settings > Heartbeat Control.

 == Frequently Asked Questions ==